Guide to DUI Drugs California and How a DUI Attorney Can Help

 What Is the Burden of Proof for Drug-Related DUI Charges

-So don’t face your DUI case alone!
-Whether it involves prescription medications/legal drugs or controlled substances, you risk license suspension and jail time.
-A reputable DUI attorney can help fight for your rights.
+So don’t face your DUI case alone.
+Whether it involves prescription medications/legal drugs, or illegal substances, you risk license suspension and jail time.
+A reputable DUI attorney can help you fight for your rights.

 Defense for Driving Under the Influence of Drugs

-The prosecutor’s expert cannot show a correlation between the drug impairment and the amount of drugs in your system.
+• The prosecutor’s expert cannot show a correlation between drug impairment and the amount of drugs in your system.

-Contact the Law Office of Christopher Chaney for a Van Nuys DUI attorney who can help you craft a solid defense.
+Contact the Law Office of Christopher Chaney for a Van Nuys DUI attorney to help you craft a solid defense.

 California Law for Driving Under the Influence of Drugs